openxc/rearview-camera/backupcam/README.md

 2. CAN Translator, OpenXC Platform
 3. USB Webcam
 4. Ford Vehicle (list of supported vehicles can be found at openxcplatform.com)
-5. USB splitter
+5. USB hub

 FordBackupCam requires a connection via USB from the Android device to a CAN Translator (instructions on how to install a CAN Translator in a vehicle can be found at openxcplatform.com).
-As both the webcam and the translator require a full-sized USB connection, a USB splitter is required to connect both the CAN Translator and the USB webcam to the Android device.
+As both the webcam and the translator require a full-sized USB connection, a USB hub is required to connect both the CAN Translator and the USB webcam to the Android device.

 ## Installation instructions